 Environmental Issues

 The construction of major offshore wind parks and their cumulative impact on fishing and the environment will be scrutinized.
 We will continue to work closely with wind park developers such as TenneT to stay abreast with their plans and provide stakeholder input to their proposals.
-We will also consider the noise impact of such developments on spawning and migratory patterns of fish.
+We will also consider the noise impact of such developments on spawning and migratory patterns of fish as well as other marine species part of the North Sea ecosystem.

 We will continue to participate in discussions related to management measures in Natura 2000 and other Marine Protected Areas.
 Considering the nature of this topics it is challenging to provide consensus advice on these issues but where possible this will be provided.